-Our board of directors has unanimously approved and adopted the agreement and plan of merger, between us and Eagle Oasis, Inc. and believes that the terms of the charter merger are in our best interests and those of our stockholders in order to authorize additional shares to complete the combination and the financing and to effect the reverse stock split in order to maintain our listing on The Nasdaq National Market.
+Our board of directors has unanimously approved and adopted the agreement and plan of merger, between us and Eagle Oasis, Inc. and believes that the terms of the charter merger are in our best interests and those of our stockholders in order to authorize additional shares to complete the combination, the financing and the senior note exchange and to effect the reverse stock split in order to maintain our listing on The Nasdaq National Market.
 Our board of directors unanimously recommends that our stockholders vote FOR the approval of Proposal 2.